Driver's licence application after cancellation

 If your driver's licence was cancelled for any offence you are required to make an application for a new driver's licence.

 Complete a driver's licence application form, provide proof of identity and pay the associated fees.

-Please note legislation prohibits you from making application until your disqualification period has finished unless you are the holder of a valid Extraordinary licence with an alcohol interlock condition.
+Note: Legislation prohibits you from making application until your disqualification period has finished unless you are the holder of a valid extraordinary licence with an alcohol interlock condition.
 Eligible holders will be notified by mail.